 Volunteer Level (Editor or Contributor Permissions)

-Approved community volunteers may create Web pages for school sponsored or approved activities.
+Approved community volunteers may create web pages for school sponsored or approved activities.
 Volunteer publishers will be responsible for maintaining their sites.
-Volunteer Web pages must reflect positively upon the district and department or school.
-The school’s webmaster acts as a consultant for the school’s web site and is to be informed of planned publishing activities.
-The school web master will approve all volunteer publishers and access must be granted on a yearly basis in September.
-New logins and passwords will be established in September and volunteers will receive their log in and password information from a web master.
+Volunteer web pages must reflect positively upon the district and department or school.
+The school’s webmaster acts as a consultant for the school’s website and is to be informed of planned publishing activities.
+The school web master will approve all volunteer publishers and access must be granted on a yearly basis.
+Volunteers will receive their log in and password information from a web master.

 Student Level (Editor or Contributor Status)

 Students may create and publish web pages as part of a school sponsored activity under the supervision of a staff member.
 Material presented on a student website must meet the educational objectives of the school-related activity, as well as follow District policy and guidelines.
 Personal web pages are not allowed on the Lynbrook High School web server.
 Student pages must include the following notice: This is a student web page.
 Opinions expressed on this page shall not be attributed to Lynbrook High School.
 Student web pages will be removed at the end of the school year.